Sparse Polynomial Matrix Optimization: Numerical Examples

 Let $\omega$ be an even positive integer and consider the following optimization problem with a PMI constraint:

-where $P_{\omega}(\x)$ is a $3\omega\times3\omega$ tridiagonal polynomial matrix.
+where $P_{\omega}(\x)$ is a $3\omega\times3\omega$ tridiagonal polynomial matrix \cite{zheng2023sum}.
 The sparsity graph of $P_{\omega}(\x)$ has maximal cliques: $\mC_i=\{i,i+1\}, i\in[3\omega-1]$.
-By Theorem \ref{sec6:thm2}, Problem \eqref{example_5} can be reformulated as (\cite{zheng2023sum})
+By Theorem \ref{sec6:thm2}, Problem \eqref{example_5} can be reformulated as

 Table \ref{tab::6} reports the related numerical results of Problem \eqref{example_5} with $\tau=3, r=5$ and $\omega\in\{10,20,30,40,50\}$, where we compare two sparse approaches: exploiting matrix sparsity and exploiting both matrix sparsity and term sparsity with block closures.
-It can be seen that the two sparse approaches always yield the same bounds.
-Additionally exploiting term sparsity speeds up computation by several times.
+We could see that the two sparse approaches always yield the same bounds and exploiting term sparsity further speeds up the computation by several times.